736 Cambridge Street, Brighton, MA 02135 617-789-3000

 The hospital also benefits by becoming more aware of patients’ and families’ perspectives, understanding priority concerns for patients and families, developing relevant programs, and strengthening community relations.

-We have long known that patients and families have an important role in helping Saint Anne's Hospital.
+We have long known that patients and families have an important role in helping St. Elizabeth's Medical Center.
 We are pleased to be engaged in this initiative and continue to implement the group’s valuable ideas.

 We invite you to consider becoming a member of St. Elizabeth Medical Center’s Patient and Family Advisory Council.
 To learn more, contact: